Actions Guide

 Towards Net Zero

-To keep global warming to no more than 1.5°C, global greenhouse gas emissions need to be reduced by 45% by 2030 and reach net zero by 2050.
-There is a strong moral case for developed countries to set an earlier date than mid-century and businesses should be at the forefront of this endeavour.
-Additionally, achieving net zero status for your business can make your business more resilient while establishing a brand reputation as a climate action leader.
+There is a strong moral case to set a much earlier date than mid-century to achieve net-zero at your company.
+Your business can be at the forefront of this endeavour.
+Additionally, achieving net zero status can make your business more resilient while establishing a brand reputation as a climate action leader.

 Suggested Towards Net Zero Actions